-Given the complexity of performing the searches required to complete this proximity analysis, the regulations contemplate the establishment of a tool administered by CFIUS that will assist in this process.
-The final regulations do not describe what this tool will look like, but the regulations do refer to currently available U.S. government resources with similar information such as TIGERweb maintained by the Department of Commerce with information about military installations, urbanized areas and urban clusters, as well as webbased resources provided by the National Oceanic and Atmospheric Administration and the Bureau of Ocean Energy Management with relevant geographic information.
+Given the complexity of performing the searches required to complete this proximity analysis, the proposed regulations contemplate the establishment of a tool administered by CFIUS that will assist in this process.
+The proposed regulations do not specify what type of tool may be implemented, but welcome comments from the public on the matter.

-Unlike transactions involving TID U.S. businesses, FIRRMA and the final regulations do not impose any form of mandatory filing requirements relating to covered real estate transactions.
+Unlike transactions involving TID U.S. businesses, FIRRMA and the proposed regulations do not impose any form of mandatory filing requirements relating to covered real estate transaction.
 However, parties may elect to file a declaration with respect to a covered real estate transaction in lieu of a formal written notice if the parties determine that a filing is advisable.